 - Handle all of the Selling and Payment process so you get paid

-In fact, best types of sales funnels can convert visitors into leads, and then into paying customers in minutes.
+In fact, the best types of sales funnels use effective copywriting that can convert visitors into leads, and then into paying customers in minutes.
 They also effectively convert these paying customers into repeat, or regular customers too.

 When happy customers return to buy more, your funnels continue to work by creating promoters of your brand.
 These recommendations drive even more new visitors to the start of your sales funnel.